Mississippi Mesothelioma Lawyer

 - NESHAP law 40 CFR Part 61, Subpart M, must be adhered to at all times before, during, and after an asbestos abatement project.

-- Schools must follow the asbestos procedures defined by the Asbestos Hazard Emergency Response Act (AHERA), which is set forth by the EPA.
+- Schools must follow the asbestos procedures defined by the Asbestos Hazard Emergency Response Act (AHERA), which the EPA sets forth.

 - An approved landfill must be used at all times for the disposal of asbestos.
 Asbestos must also be encapsulated and clearly labeled.